apigee-labs/rapier/README.md

 The previous two are valid because there is a TodoList at `/items`, but the template is valid for any TodoList URL.

-From the presence of the `items` query parameter, we know that `http://example.org/xxxxx` (from above) and `http://example.org/to-dos/items` must be aliases of each other, and a particular implementation may make them the same (or not).
+In the example above, the value of the items property of the TodoList at `items` was `http://example.org/xxxxx`.
+From this we know that `http://example.org/xxxxx` and
+`http://example.org/to-dos/items` must be aliases of each other, and a particular implementation may chhose to make them the same (or not).

 If you want to see the generated OpenAPI document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-todo-list-with-id.yaml)